camfrederick/BE3DR-Application/README.md

 Application GUI displaying results for a 3D Radar via animation alongside corresponding video.

 # To Run
-1. Download Current Application5.0.jar file and the .txt and .mp4 files from the Sample Output and Video folders.
+1. Download Current Application5.0.jar file from the Application folder.
-2. Download and save the .txt files into one folder and the .mp4 files into another folder of your choice.
+2. Download and save the .txt files from the RadarOutput folder into one folder and the .mp4 files from the Video folder into another folder of your choice.
 3. Run Current Application5.0.jar.
 Should open a window for you to set your own folders for input.
 4. Choose the sample you'd like to run from the FileSelection page.
 5. Input the parameters for your sample in the VideoInput page.
 Input parameters for the samples given can be found in the Input Parameters folder.